School Nutrition Program Volunteer

 50 individual(s) needed in total.

-We have 200 programs in 130 schools across Halton and will meet with you to determine the best fit for your needs.
+We have 200+ programs in more than 130 schools across Halton and will meet with you to determine the best fit for your needs.

 |Training||Orientation ; Scheduled training ; Training on the job ; Training on-going ; All volunteers are given an orientation to our programs and will receive training from experienced volunteers on-site. |